 - Compliance with employment law

-- A genuine labour market test has been done
+- A “genuine” labour market test has been done.

-Within this check are 3 pathways:
+Within this check the resident pathways are for highly paid

 3- The Migrant Worker Check